cloudbank/issue105/README.md

   2. ```mvn spring-boot:run ```

-To run unit tests, use the following command in `faya-commons`, `faya-api` and `fundyield-api` folders:
+To run unit tests, use the following command in `faya-commons`, `faya-dataaccess` and `fundyield-api` folders:

     mvn test